ironsheep/P2-vscode-extensions/spin2/semantic-notes.md

 ## SECTION: PUB

-This section declares a class public method: `method.declaration`.
+This section declares a class-public method: `method.declaration`.

+There are optional passed parameters, return values and local variables: `parameter.declaration.readonly`, `parameter.declaration.local.return`, and `variable.declaration.local`

 ## SECTION: PRI

-This section declares a class private method: `method.declaration.static`.
+This section declares a class-private method: `method.declaration.static`.

+There are optional passed parameters, return values and local variables: `parameter.declaration.readonly`, `parameter.declaration.local.return`, and `variable.declaration.local`

 ## SECTION: OBJ

 This section effectively imports other classes and names their instances.
 Instances can be an array of class instances.

-Returns from this section: `variable.class`, `operator`, `number`, `string`, `variable.readonly`
+Returns from this section: `variable.namespace.declaration`, `operator`, `number`, and `meta.object.filename`

 ## Examples

-This is a collection of notable examples with each predicting what will be emitted by the semantic parser.
+This is a collection of notable examples with each predicting what will be emitted by the syntax and semantic parsers.

 ### Example: Section Names (CON, DAT, OBJ, VAR)